Join us for a workshop to help faith communities respond to the contemporary crises of democracy.

 Since then, CCJ has established itself as the leading nationwide forum for Jewish-Christian engagement.

-Learning from this event will be shared in due course on our Learning Resources webpages, to reach a wider audience.
+Learning from this event will be shared in due course on our Reports, Resources & Publications webpages, to reach a wider audience.

 Attendance at some of our events is by 'invitation only' because places are limited, and we aim to ensure a balanced and diverse representation of backgrounds and perspectives to enhance the quality of our dialogue and debate.
 To register an interest in any of the events taking place, please contact our Programme Department at firstname.lastname@example.org or call 01784 497796.